eomereu/webdevbc/14_Intro_to_jQuery/cheatSheet.md

 ```
 >We must include jQuery at the heading and our js file at the end of the body!

+>To check simply if the jQuery is added correctly, on the console on the page we can type `jQuery` and hit enter.
+It must return sth like `function (a,b){return new n.fn.init(a,b)}` if correctly included...

 Meanings of different versions are like the following:

 - ***uncompressed:*** The version that generally for developers with a proper coding and explaining comments inside but with more than 9k lines.
 Takes a longer time to load compared to minified (compressed) version.